How to Starve Cancer (Jane McClelland)

 Does Starving Cancer Cells Work?

 It’s important to remember that McClelland combined her alternative methods with some conventional methods, including surgery and chemotherapy.
 Therefore, discussing your treatment plan with your care provider is always best, especially if you are taking supplements or other medications.
-That way, they can alert you of any potential health risks or drug interactions.
+That way, they can alert you of potential health risks or drug interactions.

 To learn more, buy the book on Amazon: How to Starve Cancer: Without Starving Yourself.